getsentry/sentry-docs/docs/learn/cli.rst

 Authentication
 --------------

-To authenticate ``sentry-cli`` you can to your to your API keys settings in your user account (User Icon -> API) and generate a new key.
+To authenticate ``sentry-cli`` you can to your to your auth token settings in your user account (User Icon -> API) and generate a new token.
 Afterwards you can export the ``SENTRY_AUTH_TOKEN`` environment variable::

     export SENTRY_AUTH_TOKEN=your-auth-token